CROCODILE-CESM/CrocoDash/docs/source/structure.rst

 CrocoDash Structure
 =====================

 CrocoDash is designed to be one tool that manages the workflow from input data sources into a regional MOM6 in CESM run.
-It can be structured into three sections
+It can be structured into three sections:

+1. Grid Generation
+2. CESM Interface / Case Creation
+3. Forcing File Generation

 Grid Generation
 ----------------